18 Common Costa Rican Beverages

 Ingredients and Preparation

-Types of Costa Rican Drinks
+Classifications of Costa Rican Beverages

 Costa Rican beverages are a splash of exotic flavors.
 Thanks to the rich soils of Costa Rica, these enchanting beverages feature an array of fruits, the sweetness of cane juice, milk, and a flurry of aromatic spices.